FAQ/Help Page for Digital Collections

 ArchivalWare initially opens documents in the bottom half of your browser screen, in an embedded version of Adobe Acrobat Reader that displays only one page at a time.
-If you print or save from here, you will only get the page that is visible on the screen, not the entire document.
-Note: If you do want to print or save just the page that is visible on the screen, first change the page view (via the pulldown list) from "full" to 100%, 75%, etc. This will bring up the Adobe toolbar that allows you to print or save the page you are looking at.
+If you print or save from here, you have two options:

-To print or save the entire document (or multiple pages) instead, click on "open/print document" in the upper right-hand corner of the screen.
-This will open the entire document in the stand-alone version of Acrobat Reader, where you will have the usual options for printing the document or saving it to your computer.
-These options will be in either a fixed toolbar at the top of the screen or a floating one at the bottom, depending on your version of and settings in Acrobat Reader.
+If you clicked on the "open/print document" link in the upper right-hand corner of the screen in order to open the document in the stand-alone version of Acrobat Reader (or your default PDF viewer), you will have the PDF viewer's usual options for printing the document or saving the document to your computer.
+For Acrobat Reader, these options will be in either a fixed toolbar at the top of the screen or a floating one at the bottom, depending on your version and settings.

-Be aware that pdfs larger than 10MB may be slow to open in Acrobat Reader, depending on your internet connection speed.
+Be aware that larger PDFs may be slow to open, depending on your internet connection speed.